liquidtelecom/splunk-yammer-alert/README.md

 You will need to register a [client application](https://www.yammer.com/client_applications) with Yammer.

 Then sign authorise the user.
 To do this, I went to the [Yammer Developer Portal](https://developer.yammer.com/docs/messagesjson) and clicked "Try It" on the GET messages API call.
 This forces you to log into Yammer via OAuth2.
-You can then take the token and paste it into the setup screen
+You can then take the token and paste it into the setup screen.
+This is horrible and there is [GitHub issue #1](https://github.com/oxo42/SplunkYammerAlert/issues/1) open.

 To enter these values in Splunk, just browse to Settings -> Alert Actions -> Yammer Alerts -> Setup Yammer Alerting